Last Updated: March 27, 2023

 Another factor that contributes to a bank’s nomad friendliness is whether you’re able to easily use ATMs and make transactions in various countries.

 Some banks may charge exorbitant fees for international transactions, or they may sound the fraud alarms if you step foot overseas.
 When Andrew’s parents came to visit him in Kuala Lumpur, for instance, they were unable to use their debit cards since Chase Bank is convinced that Malaysia is a den of fraudsters.

 Therefore, you need to have a bank that you can access while you’re traveling to various countries, and your bank should also offer services such as 24-hour customer service and priority banking.

-The best offshore banks will be able to keep up with your international lifestyle while offering you the services that you need to maintain them.
+The best offshore banks will be able to keep up with your international lifestyle while offering you the services that you need to maintain it.

-However, before we dive into the list of the best offshore banks, er want to address a few caveats to this list.
+However, before we dive into the list of the best offshore banks, we want to address a few caveats to this list.

 First, you should keep in mind that what’s best for the general public isn’t going to be what’s best for you.

 This list is geared toward six/seven-figure entrepreneurs and is meant to be used as a jumping-off point to help you get some ideas of the kinds of offshore banks that you should be looking for.